-You start off by brining your specific amount of water to a boil with your desired seasonings and about a teaspoon of olive oil.
+Start off by bringing the specified amount of water to a boil with the desired seasonings and about a teaspoon of olive oil.
 You can add anything you like, but some of my favorites are garlic, parmesan, red pepper flakes, basil, rosemary or mint.
 I have even heard that some people enjoy putting things like craisins, raisins or apricots in their couscous.
 Your herb choices all depend on what kind of dish you are making with your couscous.

-Once your water has begun to boil with your seasonings in it, add your instant couscous and remove from the heat.
+Once your water has started to boil, with your seasonings in it, add your instant couscous and remove from the heat.

 Let your couscous sit for 5 minutes while covered, and then fluff with a fork before you serve.
 It’s as simple as that!

 Believe it or not, couscous is actually quite healthy for you to eat as well.
 It is also a vegan grain but is not gluten free.
 The below nutrition facts are directly from the USDA Nutrient Database.
 According to this, you can see that based on 100g, couscous is low fat and also a good source of protein and fiber.

 There are many different ways you can include couscous in your daily diet.
 It could be enjoyed as a side dish alone, as a base for any kind of meat, a base for vegetables, in a stew or even as a part of a salad, just to name a few ideas.

 Instant couscous is an easy and delicious complement to your dish, no matter what it is.
 Finding it at your local grocery store is also an easy task now, and a great benefit is that it is usually very low in cost.
 Give couscous a try today, it is so simple and oh so good!